 It may even be possible that Columbia did an ENORMOUS print run of posters, and kept them all in storage, and included them in future releases until the posters ran out – which would mean that all the posters were printed in 1967.
 Or they may have done several print runs.
-There has never been any clarification from Columbia on this issue, and there probably never will be.
+There has never been any clarification from Columbia on this issue.

 So what so look for and how to find a genuine 1967 Bob Dylan Milton Glaser poster?

 1. Condition – always start by narrowing down the search for a poster that is in as close to mint condition as possible

 2. Buy one that comes with the original vinyl.
 As mentioned above, you’re looking for Columbia U.S. releases KCS 9463 or KCL 2663

 3. It’s easy for someone to take a poster and match it up with an early vinyl… so look for copies of the 1967 vinyl that are still shrink wrapped.
 These are harder to find, but are worth more